furkangunes/Snakex/README.md

 ### Server

 Run the script to start the server.
+Wait for up to 4 players.

 ```bash
 python3 server.py